New pressure on lawmakers as virus aid for firms hits limit - KVIA

 GOP aides said that Mnuchin is prepared to accept additional funding sought by Democrats for hospitals, but that additional aid to state and local governments couldn’t get approval in the current round.
 The aides spoke on condition of anonymity to characterize internal party deliberations.

+Republicans counter than plenty of money has already been appropriated for testing.

+“In the last month, Congress has given federal agencies up to $38 billion to develop tests, treatments, and vaccines,” said Sen. Lamar Alexander, chairman of the Senate health panel.
+“We should start by using the money Congress has already provided, put politics aside, and work together on more tests with quick results.”

-Thursday’s Senate session featured a short speech by a frustrated majority leader, Mitch McConnell, R-Ky., but no effort to pass Trump’s $250 billion request — or to shame Democrats, were they to block it as they did last week.
-Instead, McConnell said that he had cleared the $250 billion package on the GOP side but that Democrats would have stopped it.
+Thursday’s Senate session featured a short speech by a frustrated majority leader, Mitch McConnell, R-Ky., who said he had cleared the $250 billion package on the GOP side but that Democrats would have stopped it.

 “Democrats would not let us reopen the program,” McConnell said.
 “This really should be above politics.”